pouyana/subdomain-dashboard/README.md

-# Piwik MyPlugin Plugin
+# Piwik Subdomain Dashboard Plugin

 ## Description

-Add your plugin description here.
+This Plugin will create Dashboards for the subdomains of a main domain and also allows User access management for this dashboards with help of MYSQL or LDAP.

 ## FAQ

-__My question?__
-My answer
+__How far is it developed?It is in it's initial way and developed by the developer in his free time.

 ## Changelog

-Here goes the changelog text.
+0.0.0.1 Initial
+-skeleton plugin added.

 ## Support

-Please direct any feedback to ...
+Please direct any feedback to pouyan.azari[at]uni-wuerzburg.de